opencog/sensory/DesignLearn-A.md

 axioms are specific building blocks that are assembled.

 The rules and axioms are jigsaw pieces; theorem proving is the assembly of these.
-If it is free an unconstrained, then it is generation; if its constrained, then some sort of satisfiability solver is needed: the jigsaw much assemble so as to build be bridge between constraints.
-The satisfiability algorithm must be fast, but also the bridge that is build must be minimal or optimal in some way.
+If it is free and unconstrained, then it is generation; if its constrained, then some sort of satisfiability solver is needed: the jigsaw must assemble so as to build a bridge between constraints.
+The satisfiability algorithm must be fast, but also the bridge that is built must be minimal or optimal in some way.

 ### Minimization